 While collecting data on mobile (read online) might be the best way to go about it, this might not always be possible, for example, the respondent might be your customer at a restaurant or someone who is watching a play in your theater.
-You can take the information on a hand-held device, the entries will be stored on the cloud and can subsequently be added to the online survey tool.

 2. Build an Effective Survey

 The design of your field data collection survey has a huge impact in terms of the number of respondents, but also in how the data is collected, processed and analyzed.
 As we have mentioned above, do not ask questions just because you can.
 Ask only the most relevant questions since each irrelevant question can disturb the flow of the respondent as they might not like being asked questions that are unnecessary.

 Choose how you want the questions to be asked, should it be open-ended questions or provide answers which the respondents themselves can choose.
 The latter means that the respondents will find it easy to fill the field data collection survey and you can arrive at a conclusion sooner than expected.

 The methods that you use to distribute for the field data collection process is of utmost importance because it makes the highest impact as not all methods are relevant.
 Also, make sure if the respondent needs to furnish supporting reference information for the data that is being collected.

 Here are some tips on building an effective field data collection survey.
 Below are some of the best practices that need to be followed: